BBVA/data-refinery/docs/source/thebasics.rst

 Notice that the field "greet" it's not in the output.
 Append only add the result of the function, and the function has no "greet" in their output.

-Fusion - several fields one output ..................................
+fusion - several fields one output ..................................

 We already define functions to change the values and add more than one field to the output.
 But also we can create one